Listen to an audio file of this tool.

-- Use “I’d love to see…” Because a teen will be nervous and even scared when a bully approaches and because fear paralyzes thinking, give your teen plenty of opportunities to practice.
+- Use “I’d love to see…” statements.
+Because a teen will be nervous and even scared when a bully approaches and because fear paralyzes thinking, give your teen plenty of opportunities to practice.
 The more comfortable they are with what they will say, the more likely they are to use that phrase in the moment it’s needed.
 You could say, “I’d love to see you ask your friend to stop using those hurtful words with you.”
 Or you could say, “Show me how you would tell someone to stop their mean words.”
 Act it out.
-After they say their line, practice what they will do (walk away or find an adult).
+After they say their line, practice what they will do, walk away, or find an adult.

 - Accept feelings.
-If we are going to help our teens become emotionally intelligent in managing their feelings, we need to acknowledge and accept their feelings – even the ones we don’t like!
+If you are going to help your teen become emotionally intelligent in managing their feelings, it is important to acknowledge and accept their feelings — even the ones you don’t like!
 When your teen is upset, consider your response.
 You could say, “I hear you’re upset.
 What can you do to help yourself feel better?
 How can we examine ways to take action?”